 Dimension: 68mmx 24.5mm x 20mm / 2.68 x 0.96 x 0.79 inch

 Retention and Carry

 Main carry method will be the pocket clip, which attaches only on the tail end of the light.
-The clip is a 2-way friction fit clip.
-Two way clips aren’t my favorite clips to be honest, but on lights with only one attachment point, this does give the option of bezel up or down carry.
+The clip is a two-way friction fit clip.
+Two-way clips aren’t my favorite clips, to be honest, but on lights with only one attachment point, this does give the option of the bezel up or down carry.